hansamaligamage/fncosmosdbtrigger-py/README.md

-# Cosmos DB trigger in Python to get new documents saved and store them in CosmosDB using SQL API
+# Cosmos DB trigger in Python to get new documents in database and store them in CosmosDB using SQL API

 Cosmos DB trigger in Python to get new documents saved and store them in CosmosDB using SQL API